wahabkhalaf/chon-admin-panel/docs/question/question.md

 -   They are not part of any active competitions
 -   They are not part of competitions open for registration

+#### Multi-Choice Question Behavior

+-   Only one option can be marked as correct at a time
+-   When an option is marked as correct, all other options are automatically unchecked
+-   At least one option must always be marked as correct
+-   The correct answer field is automatically populated from the marked option
+-   Both English and Kurdish versions maintain separate correct answer tracking

 ## Table Display